elegant-scipy/elegant-scipy/sphinx/content/ch7.md

 <!-- caption text="Mean squared error as a function of shift from the original
 image" -->

-Starting at zero shift, have a look at the MSE value as the shift becomes increasingly negative: it increases consistently until around -300 pixels of shift, where it starts to decrease again!
+Starting at zero shift, have a look at the {abbr}`MSE` value as the shift becomes increasingly negative: it increases consistently until around -300 pixels of shift, where it starts to decrease again!
 Only slightly, but it decreases nonetheless.
-The MSE bottoms out at around -400, before it increases again.
+The {abbr}`MSE` bottoms out at around -400, before it increases again.
 This is called a *local minimum*.
 Because optimization methods only have access to "nearby" values of the cost function, if the function improves by moving in the "wrong"